-As Microsoft highlighted in a blog earlier this year, “updating the seconds in the taskbar clock is not essential to the user interface”.
+As Microsoft highlighted in a blog, “updating the seconds in the taskbar clock is not essential to the user interface”.
 However, it seems they have changed their mind about it and given the option at least to let the users choose for themselves.
 Kudos!

 FIX: Cannot find the option to show seconds in the system tray clock

-If you’re not able to find the option to “Show seconds in the system tray clock” in the Taskbar settings, it is most likely because the update hasn’t been rolled out to you.
-As of writing this guide, this feature is only available in the Developer Build 25247, which can be got by being a part of the Windows Insider Program.
-Or, you could wait for Microsoft to roll it out gradually via a stable build.
+If you’re not able to find the option to “Show seconds in the system tray clock” in the Taskbar settings, it is most likely because your Windows hasn’t been updated.
+So make sure to go to Windows Update in the Settings app and check for any pending updates.